Post-Acceptance Checklist: Essential Steps After Receiving Your

 -

-to share with healthcare providers in your host country
+records and prescriptions to share with healthcare providers in

 6. Academic Preparation and Course Registration